sleepymurph/project-templates/README.md

 Then you can remove dangling resources with a command like `docker system prune`.
 See the [How to Remove Docker Images, Containers, and Volumes](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes) tutorial from Digital Ocean for more cleanup commands.

+See the [README file in the subdirectory](latex-article/) for details about the build process.

 Why Not a Package?